-f) A description of and documentation demonstrating that the proposed WCF will comply with generally-applicable health and safety standards of the Port Code, regulations and standards of the associated member-city jurisdiction, as may be applicable, and FCC rules and standards, including radio frequency emissions standards.

-- All manufacturer's specifications for all noiseg) generating equipment, such as air conditioning units and back-up generators, including the equipment decibel ratings for both maintenance cycling and continual operation modes.
-If the manufacturer's specifications other or information suggest that noise generated by the proposed WCF would exceed applicable noise standards of the city within which the WCF is proposed (City of San Diego, City of Chula Vista, City of Coronado, City of National City, or City of Imperial Beach), a noise memo or study confirming compliance with applicable standards and/or demonstrating the maximum noise output for the WCF.
-If an applicant has prepared and submitted a noise study for a specific WCF design, a subsequent noise study is not required for the exact same design (inclusive of all components and technical features). - h) If the application is for a Small Cell WirelessFacility, the application shall state as such and explain how the proposed WCF meets the definition of Small Cell Wireless Facility.
+- f) A description of and documentation demonstrating that the proposed WCF will comply with generally-applicable health and safety standards of the Port Code, regulations and standards of the associated member-city jurisdiction, as may be applicable, and FCC rules and standards, including radio frequency emissions standards. - All manufacturer's specifications for all noise-generating g) equipment, such as air conditioning units and back-up generators, including the equipment decibel ratings for both maintenance cycling and continual operation modes.
+If the manufacturer's specifications or other information suggest that noise generated by the proposed WCF would exceed applicable noise standards of the city within which the WCF is proposed (City of San Diego, City of Chula Vista, City of Coronado, City of National City, or City of Imperial Beach), a noise memo or study confirming compliance with applicable standards and/or demonstrating the maximum noise output for the WCF.
+If j)

+an applicant has prepared and submitted a noise study for a specific WCF design, a subsequent noise study is not required for the exact same design (inclusive of all components and technical features).

-- If the application is for an EFR, consistent with applicable law, the application shall state such expressly and must contain information sufficient to demonstrate that the application qualifies as an EFR, consistent with applicable law. - j) Any application for a WCF that either (1) is proposed to be located in a Tier 2 or Tier 3 Location or (2) which seeks an exception pursuant to Section 15.05(I), below, must include (a) a minimum of two (2) alternative designs and/or locations for each proposed WCF, and (b) a map identifying the search area used by the applicant to identify the proposed location (a "Search Ring"), unless the application is for an EFR. - Any required fees, as per BPC Policy No. 106, Cost Recovery User Policy, as amended.
-If the applicant has questions regarding applicable fees, the applicant should reach out to the District's Development Services Department.
+- h) If the application is for a Small Cell Wireless Facility, the application shall state as such and explain how the proposed WCF meets the definition of Small Cell Wireless Facility. - i) If the application is for an EFR, consistent with applicable law, the application shall state such expressly and must contain information sufficient to demonstrate that the application qualifies as an EFR, consistent with applicable law. - Any application for a WCF that either (1) is proposed to be located in a Tier 2 or Tier 3 Location or (2) which seeks an exception pursuant to Section 15.05(I), below, must include (a) a minimum of two (2) alternative designs and/or locations for each proposed WCF, and (b) a map identifying the search area used by the applicant to identify the proposed location (a "Search Ring"), unless the application is for an EFR.

+k) Any required fees, as per BPC Policy No. 106, Cost Recovery User Policy, as amended.
+If the applicant has Article 15 - Wireless Communication Facilities questions regarding applicable fees, the applicant should reach out to the District's Development Services Department.

 - 3. Application Fees: The payment of applicable application fees shall in no way be construed to guarantee approval of any specific proposed WCF or otherwise constrain the District, as landlord operating in its proprietary capacity, to the extent applicable, from requiring rent or other fees consistent with applicable leasing procedures and standards of the District or the Port Act. - 4.
-Waiver: - An applicant may request a waiver from any of a) the submittal requirements specified in this Section, provided that such request shall be made in writing and at the time that the application is submitted.
+Waiver: - a) An applicant may request a waiver from any of the submittal requirements specified in this Section, provided that such request shall be made in writing and at the time that the application is submitted.
 The Executive Director (or his or her designee) may grant or deny a request for a waiver, in his or her sole discretion, provided that any approval of a waiver must be accompanied by a finding that, notwithstanding the issuance of a waiver, the District will have sufficient information regarding the proposed WCF to understand the nature of construction and installation proposed by the project.
-All waivers approved pursuant to this subsection shall be narrowly tailored to minimize deviation
+All waivers approved pursuant to this subsection shall be narrowly tailored to minimize deviation from the requirements of this Article and shall apply only to the specific project identified.